Double Machine Learning for Time Series: Simulations

 \subsubsection{Small samples, high complexity.}

-We next document the bias-reduction gains achieved by the Goldilocks zone (GZ) tuning rule in finite samples relative to the standard predictive metric (RMSE), and compare the performance of the RCF-DML estimator with the alternative NLO cross-fitting strategy.
+We next document the bias-reduction gains achieved by the Goldilocks zone (GZ) tuning rule in finite samples relative to the standard predictive metric (RMSE), and compare the performance of the RCF-DML estimator with the alternative NLO CF strategy.
 We consider sample sizes $T \in \{50, 100, 200\}$ and different values of $K$.
 Using the complexity measure $c=p/T$ (\citealt{mcgrath2025optimal}), this design spans a range of dimensionality regimes, from high-dimensional settings ($c=2$ and $c=1$) to moderately complex ones ($c=0.5$).

-The results depicted in Table \ref{tab:simulation_results_finite} show clear bias-reduction benefits of the stability-based tuning rule (RCF-GZ), particularly in small samples where high dimensionality amplifies overfitting risk.
-In these settings, on average, the RCF-GZ reduces bias by approximately $35\%$ relative to RCF-RMSE.
-In addition, the bias decreases with larger values of $K$ under both tuning methods, though GZ consistently yields the more substantial improvement.
-The estimator's coverage is largely insensitive to the choice of the tuning metric.
-Coverage remains close to the nominal rate under both the GZ and RMSE criteria, and displays substantial stability across different values of $K$.
+The results in Table \ref{tab:simulation_results_finite} show clear bias-reduction benefits of the stability-based tuning rule (RCF-GZ), particularly in small samples, where high dimensionality amplifies overfitting risk.
+On average, RCF-GZ reduces bias by approximately $24\%$ relative to RCF-RMSE.
+Bias also decreases with larger values of $K$ under both tuning methods, though GZ consistently yields the greater improvement.
+Coverage is largely insensitive to the tuning criterion and remains close to nominal across values of $K$.

-Relative to the NLO CF estimator (NLO-RMSE), RCF-RMSE reduces bias by about 10\% on average, with larger gains in smaller samples.
-RCF-GZ delivers over a 40\% reduction.
-Even for $K \ge 10$, when NLO-RMSE remains root-$T$ consistent, the bias under NLO-RMSE is still more than 35\% higher than under RCF-GZ.
-To further demonstrate that the GZ metric is not specific to our CF strategy, the supplementary appendix reports parallel simulations using the NLO-GZ procedure.
-Even under that CF design, the proposed metric improves the estimator's accuracy relative to standard RMSE-based tuning, without compromising coverage.\footnote{Although the NLO design aims to produce approximately independent folds, we estimate its standard errors using the same HAC procedure as for RCF-DML to account for possible residual serial dependence.}
+Relative to the NLO CF estimator (NLO-RMSE), RCF-RMSE reduces bias by about 7\% on average, with larger gains in smaller samples.
+RCF-GZ delivers over a 22\% reduction.
+Even for $K \ge 10$, when NLO-RMSE remains root-$T$ consistent, the bias under NLO-RMSE is still more than 20\% higher than under RCF-GZ.
+To separate the role of the tuning rule from that of the RCF design, the Supplement S4.6. reports simulations for NLO-GZ alongside NLO-RMSE.
+Even under the NLO design, the proposed metric improves accuracy relative to RMSE-based tuning without compromising coverage.\footnote{Although the NLO design aims to produce approximately independent folds, we estimate its standard errors using the same HAC procedure as for RCF-DML to account for possible residual serial dependence.}